Saturday, May 26, 2012

 May 26th, 2012

-I still wonder though, if this is how it is with everyone who mourns.
+I still wonder if this is how it is with everyone who mourns.
 The ups and downs of feeling good about yourself.
-You can go a week or so, and feel your pulling through the darkness, and then fall right on your ass, twisting your body and lay flat on your damn face.
-It’s grueling.
-You feel like your living in an enduring black hole.
+You can go a week or so and feel your pulling through the darkness, and then fall right on your ass, twisting your body and laying flat on your damn face.
+It's grueling.
+You feel like you're living in an enduring black hole.
 The good weeks feel like a tease.
 An appetizer before the sorrow is served.

-I’m going through the motions of life day in and day out, but the only difference is my daily routine is not of my choosing, it is my necessity.
+I'm going through the motions of life day in and day out, but the only difference is that my daily routine is not my choosing.
+It is my necessity.
 No matter how I feel, my boys need me.
-Some mornings I wake up to a vibration in my head and it rattles the oxygen right out my brain, cutting off my blood supply, and a light headedness kicks in.
-Even though I feel lightheaded, my head bobbles around like the weight of the world is shifting from right to left, and then back again inside of it.
+Some mornings, I wake up to a vibration in my head, rattling the oxygen right out of my brain, cutting off my blood supply, and a lightheadedness kicks in.
+Even though I feel lightheaded, my head bobbles around like the world's weight is shifting from right to left and then back again inside it.
 But I ignore it.
 I use the surrounding furniture to hold myself up as the dizziness tries to take me down.
-It must be the heartache I feel everyday when I look at my boys.
+It must be the heartache I feel daily when I look at my boys.

-The need to heal is imperative and I know I have to try but It feels as if I am an addict of some kind, an addict of self pity.
-If you talk to any junkie or alcoholic in their great moment of clarity they will tell you to your face, “I need to stop this shit, I need to get better.
-I am tired of living this way.”
-But those moments give way to their demons and the habits they formed are now ingrained in the fibers of their bodies.
-Their habits eventually returning to them, with a vengeance.
-It causes them to relapse, into total destruction of their heart, body, and mind.
-My self pity hasn't reached those levels.
+The need to heal is imperative, and I know I have to try, but It feels as if I am an addict of some kind, an addict of self-pity.
+If you talk to any junkie or alcoholic in their great moment of clarity, they will tell you to your face, "I need to stop this shit; I need to get better.
+I am tired of living this way."
+But those moments give way to their demons, and the habits they formed are now ingrained in the fibers of their bodies.
+Their habits eventually return to them with a vengeance.
+It causes them to relapse into total destruction of their heart, body, and mind.
+My self-pity hasn't reached those levels.

-I’m not even close to being a junkie.
+I'm not even close to being a junkie.
 I have never even tried a drug.
 Not even marijuana.
 Not to say I am the Sandra Dee of society.
-The reality is the only time I came close to even smoking it was with a hot blonde who was the classic, 5 foot 7 inch, blue eyes, and one-hundred and fifteen pounds.
+The reality is the only time I came close to even smoking was with a hot blonde who was the classic, 5 foot 7 inch, blue eyes, and one-hundred and fifteen pounds.
 I was sixteen at the time.
-Her mom called to her from the front porch to their house, as we walked in her cow pasture, to come home, the moment we were going to light it up.
+Her mom called to her from the front porch to their house as we walked in her cow pasture to come home the moment we were going to light it up.

 My drug is ingrained into a larger organism besides my body.
-The roots extending beyond my fibers, beyond me and intertwine into my children.
-Grief is my drug, like the largest organism on the planet the Aspen trees.
-But it goes beyond land into the oceans stretching across like the great barrier reef.
-My grief is real, it's alive.
+The roots extend beyond my fibers, beyond me, and intertwine into my children.
+Grief is my drug, like the largest organism on the planet, the Aspen tree.
+But it goes beyond land into the oceans, stretching like the great barrier reef.
+My grief is real; it's alive.
 If there was a way I could attach myself to another large organism like the Blue Whale as it passes by to get the grief process flowing and out of my body, I would.
-Those are moments I long for.
+Those are the moments I long for.

-Yet, it seems I always allow those moments to pass me by.
+Yet, I always allow those moments to pass me by.

 Moments are presented to us all the time.
 Most of us will seize them.
 Other times, you are forced into situations that don't define you.
-Your not special for it, you just have to do it in order to survive.
-You can try to hide from the issue at hand, but the moment you peer out from under your covers you’ll see it staring right back at you.
-It wasn’t looking for you.
+You're not special for it; you must do it to survive.
+You can try to hide from the issue at hand, but the moment you peer out from under your covers, you'll see it staring back at you.
+It wasn't looking for you.
 It was there the whole time.

 Reflecting on what has transpired over the months.
-I can directly see how it has effected me and my abilities to cope.
-The strength in me, has been challenged beyond anything that I can fathom.
-Life isn’t easy, mine never has been, but I am trying to work through this now.
-Like any good person would.
+I can directly see how it has affected me and my ability to cope.
+The strength in me has been challenged beyond anything that I can fathom.
+Life isn't easy, and mine has never been, but I am trying to work through this now.
+Like any reasonable person would.
 But reflection causes overwhelming pain.
-A pain that I wish would disappear with a reappearance of the soul that went to heaven but knowing full well that is something that will never be.
+A pain that I wish would disappear with a reappearance of the soul that went to heaven, but knowing full well that is something that will never be.
 The pain of that reality unearths many more emotions.

-The shock still hasn’t gone away.
-Everything I have ever known and all the things we built together are still here.
+The shock still hasn't gone away.
+Everything I have ever known and everything we built together is still here.
 Not just the children but her things.
 Her signatures.
 Mail in her name.
 Dirty laundry with her essence still on it.
 Body soap.
 The list goes on and on.
 How can this be?
 This can't be real.
-It isn’t the denial of it, its real and it is occurring.
+It isn't the denial of it; it's real and occurring.
 But how the fuck did this happen.

 I am bewildered.

 Is this really happening to me?
 Me?
 How the hell can this be happening to me.
 I am a good person.
-I haven’t received any good fortune that would warrant pay back.
+I haven't received any good fortune that would warrant payback.
 No deals with the devil were ever made.
-I have searched my life to find the something anything that I have done, but nothing seems that bad in my life to allow this to happen.
+I have searched for anything I have done, but nothing seems that bad in my life to allow this to happen.

 I feel regret.